Update 11/15/23 – This item has been discontinued until further notice. Maybe coming back in 2024.

 Trader Joe’s Vegan Turkey-Less Stuffed Roast with Gravy.
 Let me say right up front, that I’m not a vegan, but I know there are a ton of you out there that are so I know there are a lot of questions about fake meat for vegans.
 Trader Joe’s has done a great job of catering to the vegan ands vegetarians out there so it goes as no surprise that they have some of the best non-meat meats.
 I have seen this fake Turkey roast for the past few years, but I never paid attention to it because I wasn’t doing this blog.
 I hear from others on the web that this year is a new formulation and better than previous years.
 We shall see since I am coming at it from the point of a meat eater…

-The price is $9.99 for 40 oz of food.
+This review was originally for the old version, but the only difference is that they added an appetizing looking breading.
+The “guts” of the roast and gravy are still the same.
+The price is $12.99 for 40 oz of food.
 In the package you get a Turkey-less “roast” and a whole mess of gravy.
 The roast is stuffed with a fairly standard type stuffing that you would have at Thanksgiving.
 Bread, onions, celery, wild rice, spices, oil and so on.

 The “roast” itself is a combination of Soy, wheat gluten, potato starch, oil, ancient grain flour (which is several ingredients itself) and then the rest is basically seasonings and binders.
 The picture on the box looks pretty appetizing.
 It looks like you can almost see the texture of the fake turkey flesh.
 Also, the picture looks very similar to what you get in the box.
 The only negative is that the “roast” looks a little machine made like it came out of a mold, which I’m sure it did.